switowski/dotfiles/README.md

 # dotfiles

+## ⚠️ The following description of how to use my dotfiles is outdated
+I now use this repository as a backup of my dotfiles, but the shell commands will no longer correctly set everything up from scratch.

+## What is it?

 I use this repository to store my configuration files and make migrating to a new macbook faster.
 `archive` folder contains some old configuration files from the time when I was using Linux and a bunch of other tools that I no longer use.